 - Registrations are non-refundable.
 Sorry, we are not able to offer reimbursement or exchanges unless we cancel the event.

 - Pre-registration is required in order to maintain safe capacity limits.

 - Open Days gardens are PRIVATE spaces.
 In order to support our garden hosts, we must be extra vigilant in order to ensure their safety and comfort.

-- Electronic ticketing is the only option to allow for a return to in-person garden visitation in a safe and controlled way.
+- Electronic ticketing was the only option that allowed for a return to in-person garden visitation in a safe and controlled way.